zahidkhandev/formik-yup-template/README.md

 # Formik Yup template

 This project uses the Formik and Yup libraries to create a simple form that takes in general user information and multiple addresses.
+This is an application of formik nested forms.

 ## Packages used